 The Saint Mary's College Women's Choir , a select 40-voice ensemble, regularly commissions and performs new works for women's voices.
 An outgrowth of this emphasis is the publication of the Saint Mary's College Choral Series, a collection of new works for women's voices, published by earthsongs of Corvallis, Oregon.
 The Choir has performed throughout the United States and has appeared before state and division conventions of the Music Educators National Conference and the American Choral Directors Association.
-Each November the Choir hosts the annual Saint Mary's College High School Women's Choir Festival, in which 20 choirs from neighboring states perform for each other and a panel of commentators.
+Each November the Choir hosts the annual Saint Mary's College High School Treble Choir Festival, in which 20 choirs from neighboring states perform for each other and a panel of commentators.
 The Choir tours nationally every other year, and regularly performs with the University of Notre Dame Glee Club in joint performances of major works with the South Bend Symphony Orchestra.
-This year they will perform music of American composer Gwyneth Walker with the SBSO in October, and Beethoven's 9th Symphony in April.
 They have appeared in concert at Carnegie Hall in 1999, 2001, 2005, and at Alice Tully Hall at Lincoln Center in 2014.
 In March 2019 they returned to Carnegie Hall to perform a concert in honor of the 175th anniversary of Saint Mary's College, along with an SMC Alumnae Choir of over 60 singers, and 6 other women's choirs for a total of 250 singers.

-The Women’s Choir has recorded four compact discs on the ProOrgano label: Ave, Ave!, recorded in 1997, Amazing Day!, recorded in 2002, Anima mea!, recorded in 2004, and Across the Bar..., recorded in 2007, and O Lux!, recorded in 2017.
+The Women’s Choir has recorded five compact discs on the ProOrgano label: Ave, Ave!, recorded in 1997, Amazing Day!, recorded in 2002, Anima mea!, recorded in 2004, Across the Bar..., recorded in 2007, and O Lux!, recorded in 2017.
 In March 2011 they toured in Nanjing, Suzhou, and Shanghai, China, and in June 2012 they appeared before the American Choral Directors Association National Symposium on American Choral Music in Washington, D.C.
-They were named 2nd place winners of The American Prize in Choral Performance, the first women's choir to place in the college/university division, and they were finalists in 2019.
+They were named 2nd place winners of the 2012 American Prize in Choral Performance, the first women's choir to place in the college/university division, and they were finalists in 2019.
 In February 2016 they appeared by invitation for the Central Division Conference of the American Choral Directors Association in Chicago.

-The Saint Mary’s College Opera Workshop, taught by Laurel Thomas, provides an unusual opportunity for undergraduate students to learn operatic vocal preparation and stage technique.
-The opera is chosen each year on the basis of the students’ talents and vocal types, taking the vocal health and maturity of each student into consideration.
+The Saint Mary’s College Opera Workshop, led by Elizabeth Schleicher, provides an unusual opportunity for undergraduate students to learn operatic vocal preparation and stage technique.
+The opera is chosen every other year on the basis of the students’ talents and vocal types, taking the vocal health and maturity of each student into consideration.

-Students prepare a complete role throughout the semester and perform the full opera at the end of the experience.
+Students prepare their roles throughout the semester and perform the full opera or selected scenes at the end of the experience.
 Weekly rehearsals focus on musical preparation, blocking, and character development.
 The class is open to members of the Women’s Choir, most often vocal majors.
 Men’s roles are awarded by audition or invitation, and are often sung by graduate students from a neighboring university.

-- In April 2006 the workshop presented Zae Munn's new opera Witness fully staged, with orchestra.
+- The world premiere of Prof. Zae Munn's new opera Witness fully staged, with orchestra

-- Spring 2008: Visions, Voices, and Virtues, Ordo Virtutum by Hildegard von Bingen, Suor Angelica by Puccini.
+- Visions, Voices, and Virtues, Ordo Virtutum by Hildegard von Bingen, Suor Angelica by Puccini.
 Here are pictures from this production:

 Nancy Menk, Conductor

 The Collegiate choir rehearses 2 hours per week and performs primarily on campus, giving at least one concert per semester and performing in the annual Service of Lesons and Carols.
-Last spring the Choir had the fantastic opportunity to sing the role of the Boychoir in Benjamin Britten's monumental War Requiem with the South Bend Symphony.
+Several years ago the Choir had the fantastic opportunity to sing the role of the Boychoir in Benjamin Britten's monumental War Requiem with the South Bend Symphony.